EllaGruber/Vektor_website/README.md

 2. Make your changes
 3. Commit and push to GitHub — the live site updates automatically

+## Data

+Saved in a google sheets see Private : https://EllaGruber.github.io/vektor_internal

 ## Live site

 Hosted on GitHub Pages at: `https://EllaGruber.github.io/vektor-project`